fbpx Skip to Content

 A few chapters later in Romans 6:23 Paul states, “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.”
 Salvation for eternity can only be found in Jesus.
 We are not sufficient on our own.

 Overcoming spiritual lukewarmness requires us to confess our need for Jesus.
 Next on the agenda is building a relationship with Him.
-Learn more about building a relationship with Jesus in this article.

 Delight in Sound Biblical Counsel